ranjeetreddy14/private-threat-intel-agent-rag/README.md

     2.  **Web Search**: Falls back to the web for the latest vulnerabilities (if enabled).
     3.  **General Knowledge**: Uses the LLM's base knowledge for general queries.
 *   **Web Search Integration**: Real-time internet access for up-to-the-minute threat data.
-*   **Modern UI**: A beautiful, dark-mode, glassmorphism interface built with NiceGUI.
+*   **Modern UI**: A beautiful, dark-mode, glassmorphism interface built with FastAPI using html/css/javascript.

 ## System Design